cvetaevvitaliy/bq27441/README.md

 The library does not depend on the i2c implementation, you need to implement this yourself and register read/write callbacks before initializing bq27441 chip

+You can use any microcontrollers or even Linux user-space to read data from this sensor, it's all up to you <br>
-For example, for STM32 and HAL device library
+For example, use STM32 and HAL device library <br>

 i2c read/write
 ```c